This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 We do not actively share your data with any others.
 We may need to disclose your personal information where we:

-• are under a legal duty to comply with any legal obligation or in order to enforce or apply our terms and conditions
+• are under a legal duty to comply with any legal obligation or to enforce or apply our terms and conditions

 Data Retention